cockroachdb/docs/v19.1/deploy-cockroachdb-on-aws-insecure.md

  Type | Custom TCP Rule
  Protocol | TCP
  Port Range | **8080**
- Source | The CIDR of your VPC (e.g., 10.12.0.0/16)
+ Source | The IP range of your VPC in CIDR notation (e.g., 10.12.0.0/16)

-To get the CIDR of a VPC, open the [Amazon VPC console](https://console.aws.amazon.com/vpc/) and find the VPC listed in the section called Your VPCs.
+To get the IP range of a VPC, open the [Amazon VPC console](https://console.aws.amazon.com/vpc/) and find the VPC listed in the section called Your VPCs.
 You can also click on the VPC where it is listed in the EC2 console.

 ## Step 3.
 Synchronize clocks